mweirauch/dropignore/README.md

     - pattern: "**/src/target"
 ```

-Any skip-spec which matches always wins over a previous ignore-spec match.
+Any matching skip-spec always wins over a previous matching ignore-spec.
 So with the previous configuration the folders `myproject/target` and `myproject/src/target` would be selected as ignore candidates but the skip-spec would only allow for the former to be actually ignored.

 The supported glob patterns can be found in the [globset](https://docs.rs/globset) project.